945 Madison Avenue: Contemporary

-The building was controversial to the public at its opening; comments likened it to a fortress or garage, while some admired it for being striking or romantic.
-It was nevertheless well-received as a masterpiece by critics in the 1960s, in architecture, art, and general magazines and newspapers.
-In 1966, Ada Louise Huxtable of the New York Times referred to the building as "harsh and handsome", and a site that grows on the viewer slowly over time, though she admitted it was "the most disliked building in New York".
-Huxtable noted that the building may be too severe and gloomy for many people's tastes, echoed by art critic Emily Genauer in the same year, who called it "oppresively heavy", and notably coined it as "the Madison Avenue Monster".
-Progressive Architecture, in 1966, criticized the 75th Street facade for being incongruous with the Madison Avenue facade, and for appearing empty save for its sculptural windows.
+Ada Louise Huxtable of The New York Times referred to the Breuer Building as "harsh and handsome", and a site that grows on the viewer slowly over time, though she admitted it was "the most disliked building in New York".
+Huxtable noted that the building may be too severe and gloomy for many people's tastes; the same year, art critic Emily Genauer echoed her statement, calling the building "oppressively heavy" and "the Madison Avenue Monster".
+Similarly, Progressive Architecture criticized the 75th Street facade for being incongruous with the Madison Avenue facade and for appearing empty save for its sculptural windows.